repalash/threepipe/README.md

 The `uiConfig` is also added to all three.js objects and materials when they are added to the scene.

-The UIs can be generated at runtime using any of the UI plugins like [TweakpaneUIPlugin](#threepipeplugin-tweakpane).
+The UIs can be generated at runtime using any of the UI plugins like [TweakpaneUIPlugin](#threepipeplugin-tweakpane), [BlueprintJsUiPlugin](#threepipeplugin-blueprintjs)

 An example showing how to create a UI for a material